-Add a New Webhook to SSA
+Creating a New Webhook in SSA

+Go to SSA Settings > Webhooks.
+Click the toggle to enable this feature, and then click Edit.
 On the Webhooks screen, click to Add a New Webhook.

 Under the URLs field, paste the Custom Webhook URL you copied from Zapier earlier.

-Finish Setting Up Webhook in Zapier
+Finish Setting Up Webhook Trigger in Zapier

 Going back to the Make a Zap editor, take the Token you just copied and paste it into the Pick Off A Child Key field.